What is Working Capital Management?

 - Stand out from the competition: elevates and differentiates a financial institution’s offerings, both in the short- and long-term

-The right solution is critical to the success of working capital management, whether or not an organization uses a payables finance or receivables finance program.
+The right solution is critical to successful working capital management, whether or not an organization uses a payables finance or receivables finance program.

 When evaluating software and vendors to support these programs, it is imperative that organizations look for a solution with expert teams, a multi-funder platform, program flexibility, supplier onboarding, and a complete workflow — including cash visibility, forecasting, payments, and pre-built ERP integration.

-Kyriba’s Working Capital Solutions meet these criteria and enable companies to improve payables and receivables management, increasing cash conversion and accelerating cash flow.
+Kyriba’s Working Capital Solution meets these criteria and enable companies to improve payables and receivables management, increasing cash conversion and accelerating cash flow.

-Below are some of the working capital benefits Kyriba clients are taking advantage of, including mitigating supply chain risks with flexibility, certainty, and corporate responsibility:
+Below are some of the benefits Kyriba clients are taking advantage of by choosing Kyriba’s Working Capital Solution, including mitigating supply chain risks with flexibility, certainty, and corporate responsibility: